Japandi TV Unit - Serenity & Functionality

 Which type of wood best suits Japandi?

 Oak is the Scandinavian choice — light, warm, natural grain.
 Mango wood is the Asian variant — slightly darker and more robust in appearance.
-Both fit perfectly with Japandi.
+Both fit excellent with Japandi.
 Choose based on the rest of your interior.

 Does a black TV cabinet also fit Japandi?